 My name is Shu-Ju Diana Tai and I am from Taiwan.
 I have received my PhD degree from Applied Linguistics and Technology (ALT) with a minor in Curriculum and Instructional Technology (CIT) at Iowa State University (ISU).
 I also hold an MA in Journalism from University of Texas at Austin.
-I worked as a lecturer in Foreign Language department/Language Center at National Tsing Hua University (NTHU) for 6 years, exploring the applications and integration of technology to enhance and facilitate language teaching and learning.
-Now, I'm working as a postdoctoral researcher for Center for Technology in Learning and Teaching (CTLT) on research related to TPACK and CALL Teacher Education.
-I have taught a variety of ESL classes, ePortfolio for teacher professional development, as well as some teacher preparation courses, including CI556/456 Integrating Technology into the Reading and Language Arts Curriculum, CI201-Digital Learning in PK-6 Classroom, CI 280B Field Experience in Digital Learning, and CI454 Emerging Technologies in Digital Learning.
+I worked as a lecturer in Foreign Language department/Language Center at National Tsing Hua University (NTHU) for 5 years, exploring the applications and integration of technology to enhance and facilitate language teaching and learning.Currently, I'm working as a Postdoctoral Research Associate for Center for Technology in Learning and Teaching (CTLT) at ISU.
+My responsibilities include teaching and research.
+My research are mainly related to Computer-Assisted Language Learning and Teaching (CALL/CALT), Technological Pedagogical Content Knowledge (TPACK), and CALL Teacher Education.
+I have taught a variety of ESL classes, ePortfolio for teacher professional development, as well as some teacher preparation courses, including CI556/456 Integrating Technology into the Reading and Language Arts Curriculum, CI515 Action Research in Education, CI201-Digital Learning in PK-6 Classroom, CI 280B Field Experience in Digital Learning, and CI454 Emerging Technologies in Digital Learning.

 My main research interests focus on the integration of technology in language learning/teaching and in language teacher education (preparation and professional development):